AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

 will only analyze the first ten kernels inside of the ``GravitySolve()`` NVTX region.

-For further details on how to choose a subset of CUDA kernels to analyze, or to run a more detailed analysis, including CUDA hardware counters, refer to the NSight Compute official documentation.
+For further details on how to choose a subset of CUDA kernels to analyze, or to run a more detailed analysis, including CUDA hardware counters, refer to the Nsight Compute official documentation.

 Roofline
 --------

-As of version 2020.1.0, NSight Compute has added the capability to perform roofline analyses on CUDA kernels to describe how well a given kernel is running on a given NVIDIA architecture.
-For details on the roofline capabilities in NSight Compute, refer to the NVIDIA Kernel Profiling Guide.
+As of version 2020.1.0, Nsight Compute has added the capability to perform roofline analyses on CUDA kernels to describe how well a given kernel is running on a given NVIDIA architecture.
+For details on the roofline capabilities in Nsight Compute, refer to the NVIDIA Kernel Profiling Guide.

 To run a roofline analysis on an AMReX application, run ``ncu`` with the flag ``--section SpeedOfLight_RooflineChart``.
 Again, using appropriate NVTX flags to limit the scope of the